Anxious and Engaged? Here’s How to Handle Bridal Anxiety Before the Big Day

 Getting married is often described as one of the happiest days of your life but what if you’re feeling overwhelmed, anxious or even flat out sad in the months leading up to it?

 You’re not alone.
-Bridal anxiety is incredibly common, even if no one’s really talking about it.
 Between high expectations, family dynamics, decision fatigue, body image pressures and major life transitions, it makes sense that your nervous system is in total overdrive.

 As a therapist who works with women, many of which are brides, I often hear versions of this: